w3c/wot-binding-templates/survey-proposal.md

 This section should be removed in the final survey sent to people.

-- Tools for Collecting Answers: W3C Questionnaire, Google or Microsoft Forms, GitHub PRs.
+- Tools for Collecting Answers: W3C Questionnaire, Google or Microsoft Forms, GitHub PRs or simply any tool that we seem fit.
+A single tool should be selected to make it easy to collect the results.
 - Date for Sending the Survey: Once the "good enough to send state" is reached for the core document.
 TODO: Agree on a deadline
 - Who to send to:
   - Industry Stakeholders (Liaison SDOs)